François Le Fort (admiral): Military career

 in order to find employment with the Russian army.
-In February 1676 he came to Moscow, but military officials turned him down.
-The Posolsky Prikaz listed him as a visiting foreigner.
+In February 1676, he came to Moscow, but military officials turned him down.
+The Posolsky Prikaz (foreign ministry) listed him as a visiting foreigner.
 Le Fort settled in the so-called Nemetskaya sloboda in Moscow, where he would gain respect among other distinguished foreigners.
-In July 1678 he once again applied for service in the tsarist army.
+In July 1678, he once again applied for service in the tsarist army.
 Accepted with the rank of captain, Le Fort then went to one of the fronts during the Russo-Turkish War of 1676–1681.
 In early 1679 he was ordered to join the Kiev garrison under the command of Prince Vasily Golitsyn and General Patrick Gordon.
 Upon his return to Moscow from a short trip to Geneva in 1683, Le Fort carried out various diplomatic assignments until the fall of 1685.

 Le Fort's house gradually turned into a main attraction of the Nemetskaya sloboda, attended not only by locals, but by Russian noblemen, such as the Golitsyns.
 It appears that Le Fort utilized his connections with the latter and received rapid promotion.

-In 1687 and 1689 he took part in two unsuccessful Crimean campaigns.
+In 1687 and 1689, he took part in two unsuccessful Crimean campaigns.
 Peter the Great became a frequent guest in Le Fort's house from 1690.
 Le Fort was one of the principal organizers and participators in Peter's military games, which would pave the way for his career advancement.
 In 1690 Le Fort was promoted to the rank of major general.
 He then became lieutenant general (1691) and general (1693).
 In 1692 Peter I funded the construction of a large reception hall for 1,500 people, which formed an extension to Le Fort's house.
 This hall hosted administrative meetings and Peter's parties.
 Le Fort's partying soon became infamous, with noble guests such as Peter I of Russia in usual attendance.
 They together would form one of the first mock religions, The All-Joking, All-Drunken Synod of Fools and Jesters, which earned notable criticism from both the Russian Orthodox Church, as well as the Roman Catholic Church for its routine mockery of their proceedings.

-In 1691 Le Fort was put in charge of a regiment and assigned a training ground on the left bank of the Yauza River.
+In 1691, Le Fort was put in charge of a regiment and assigned a training ground on the left bank of the Yauza River.
 Peter ordered the construction of a sloboda for this purpose, which would later be called Lefortovskaya sloboda (the Lefort quarter, present-day Lefortovo in Moscow's South-Eastern Administrative Okrug).
 In 1693–1694 Lefort accompanied Peter on his trip to Arkhangelsk.
 In 1694 he participated in Peter's "play" Kozhukhov campaign (a military game in the village of Kozhukhovo, between Moscow and Kolomenskoye).

 During the Azov campaigns of 1695–1696 Le Fort was in charge of the Imperial Russian Navy.
 His return from the war was marked with a solemn parade through Moscow to his "native" Nemetskaya sloboda and subsequent festivities.
 Lefort was awarded a title of governor (наместник, or namestnik) of Novgorod and estates in two uyezds.